 Note: Your visuals may include photos, infographics, drawings, or any other images that best describe you.
 Your document must be uploaded as a single PDF.
 The essay cannot be sent in physical form or be linked to a website.

 Abstract questions that provide a great deal of flexibility are often inherently harder than ones that ask you for a concrete reply.
 One may feel overwhelmed by the possible ways to answer.
 Six images with just a small space to introduce them – which do you chose?
 It may help to first think about that fact that you can display six images of completely different topics (keeping in mind that you’re introducing yourself).
 With many possible variations, it’s important to take the time to develop a holistic strategy for how to represent yourself.
 Begin by listing major events, passions, concepts, accomplishments, or individuals in your life.
 Perhaps ask your family and friends to share what they believe stands out about you; sometimes, those around us can see ourselves more clearly than we can.
 Seek inspiration from old photo albums – there may be key moments hiding between otherwise mundane images.
 Once you’ve looked through past images, it may make sense to also consider what you may do in the future and what images could represent those objectives.
-Once you’ve created a running list of possible images, think about which can can craft into a single narrative.
+Once you’ve created a running list of possible images, think about which you can craft into a single narrative.
 This will help make your final selection a more cohesive and clear representation of yourself.

 Essay 3: Additional Information (optional)